spinnaker/spinnaker.github.io/setup/install/providers/kubernetes-v2/aws-eks.md

 {% include toc %}

-> Before you proceed further with this setup, we strongly recommend that you familiarize yourself with [Amazon EKS concepts](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html)
+> Before you proceed further with this setup, we strongly recommend that you familiarize yourself with [Amazon EKS concepts](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html).
+Also, please visit the [AWS global infrastructure region table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) for the most up-to-date information on Amazon EKS regional availability.

 These instructions assume that you have AWS CLI [installed](https://docs.aws.amazon.com/cli/latest/userguide/installing.html), [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html), and have access to each of the managed account and managing account.